Skip to Main Content

 What about regulatory compliance?

-We ensure compliance with South African Occupational Health and Safety Act (OHSA) requirements for film production, including risk documentation, safety briefings, incident reporting to the Department of Employment and Labour, and coordination with relevant local authorities.
+Here is the breakdown.
+We make sure compliance with South African Occupational Health and Safety Act (OHSA) needs for film production.
+This includes risk records, safety briefings, incident reporting to the Department of Employment and Labour, and planning with relevant local authorities.

 Do you provide safety training?